mtov/engsoftmoderna/en/chapter1.md

 which can typically be solved by engineers given adequate training and access to existing technologies and resources.
-Examples of such difficulties include an IDE that frequently crashes, a compiler that produces cryptic error messages, a framework missing documentation, or a web application with a confusing interface.
+Examples of such difficulties include an IDE that frequently crashes, a compiler that has cryptic error messages, a framework missing documentation, or a web application with a confusing interface.